klromans557/Visualize-DataSet-Captions/README.md

     ```

 3. Install the required dependencies:
-   Use the provided `install_VDC.bat`
+   - Use the provided `install_VDC.bat`, which also makes caption folder

    OR

     ```sh
     pip install -r requirements.txt
     ```
-    and make a caption folder yourself
+    - and make a caption folder yourself

 4. The script can handle the images and captions being in the same folder, feel free to keep them together.